The Yummy Life

 IMG_6485.jpg

 2. Next to the grill, you need a covered container for placing the chiles after they're roasted and while their still hot.
-Covering them is essential so that they steam, making them easy to peel.
+Covering them allows them to steam, making them easier to peel.
 I use a large mixing bowl with a lid from a skillet.
 This is convenient, because I can quickly raise and lower the lid as I add cooked chiles to it.
 You can also cover a bowl with plastic wrap, use a covered pot, or place the roasted chiles in a paper bag.

 IMG_6481.jpg